lyngon/redgrease/docs/source/quickstart.rst

     :caption: Some Redis Gears commands:
     :emphasize-lines: 2,6,10,14,21-22

-The highligthed lines show the commands :meth:`.Gears.pystats`, :meth:`.Gears.dumpregistrations` and :meth:`.Gears.pyexecute` respectively and the output sould look something like this:
+The highlighted lines show the commands :meth:`.Gears.pystats`, :meth:`.Gears.dumpregistrations` and :meth:`.Gears.pyexecute` respectively and the output should look something like this:

 .. code-block:: console